TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-changefeed.md

 ### **Error handling and exceptions in the change feed processor**

-If your current Delegate or Observer (if you are working) throws an *unhandled exception*, the processor will stop the current thread handling that batch of changes and eventually retry it.
+If your current Delegate or Observer (if you are working with V2 .NET) throws an *unhandled exception*, the processor will stop the current thread handling that batch of changes and eventually retry it.
 The retry will keep happening until your code no longer throws an unhandled exception processing that batch of changes.
 Always make sure you are handling correctly all expected error conditions.

 ### **How do I scale and use multiple instances?**